The Camden archaeological site (44CE3) is located on the south side of

 the Rappahannock River approximately 2.5 miles east of Port Royal in Caroline

 County, Virginia.
 It was excavated in the 1960s under the supervision

-of Howard A. MacCord and Dr. L. Clyde Carter (MacCord 1969).
-The site was occupied by Virginia Indians
+of Howard A. MacCord and L. Clyde Carter (MacCord 1969).
+The site was occupied by Indigenous

-from ca. 1650 until ca. 1690, and was part of a much larger complex of Native
+Americans from ca. 1650 until ca. 1690, and was part of a much larger complex of Indigenous

 Twenty sites, including 44CE3, are located in an approximately 54-acre